AudithSoftworks/Uniform/README.md

 * Uniform cannot automatically sniff out dynamic value changes.
 If you make changes to elements in JavaScript or using a Reset button of some kind remember to call $.uniform.update(); to sync the changes with Uniform.

+* Likewise, when you add elements to the DOM, perhaps via AJAX, and they need to get styled, you will need to use $('#newElement').uniform() on it so the styling is applied.

 * Uniform is disabled in IE6.
 It’s not possible to fix due to the way IE6 handles form elements.
 If you care about IE6 users, give it a quick look to make sure your "naked" form elements look alright in there.

 * There is a bug in Safari 5.1 that will cause the web rendering process to crash when you use custom fonts.
 For more information, see [Issue #183](https://github.com/pixelmatrix/uniform/issues/183).